MemVerge/mvai-public/README.md

 - Ingress Controller is set up in the cluster.
 There are many choices.
 See https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/.
 - A default storage class is set up in the cluster to dynamically create persistent volume claims.
   - To support checkpoint feature, the storage class must be able to move a persistent volume from one node to another.
-- The following helm charts are subcomponents of MMAI; they are deployed automatically, and should not be present on the cluster prior to MMAI installation:
+- The following helm charts are subcomponents of MemVerge.ai; they are deployed automatically, and should not be present on the cluster prior to MemVerge.ai installation:
   - `NVIDIA GPU Operator` and its dependencies (`DCGM Exporter`, `NVIDIA Device Plugin`, `Node Feature Discovery`, etc.)
   - `HAMi`
   - `Prometheus Operator` and its derivatives, such as `kube-state-metrics`
   - `Rancher`
 - `kubectl` version v1.28+.
 - `Helm` version v3.14+.
-- Download the `mvai` package from the [releases page](https://github.com/MemVerge/mmai-public/releases) that includes:
+- Download the `mvai` package from the [releases page](https://github.com/MemVerge/mvai-public/releases) that includes:
   - Binary `mvaictl` to manage MemVerge.ai product from cmdline.
   - Script `mvai-cleanup.sh` to fully cleanup MemVerge.ai installation.

 ## Acquire GitHub Token

-Contact MemVerge Customer Support (support@memverge.com) to acquire a personal access token of GitHub account `mv-customer-support` for downloading MMAI helm chart and container images.
+Contact MemVerge Customer Support (support@memverge.com) to acquire a personal access token of GitHub account `mv-customer-support` for downloading MemVerge.ai helm chart and container images.

 ## Login to GitHub Registry